About Aphasia

 Useful External Resources

 The following resources and organisations can provide you with additional information and support.
-Further external links are available within our "External Resources & Links" web page or if you have specific questions you require support with please get in touch with Aphasia SA via our contact page.
+Further external links are available within the "Research & Useful Links" web page or if you have specific questions you require support with please get in touch with Aphasia SA via the contact page.